 I have made this salad as a side for a lamb roast, Piri Piri chicken as well as greek style beef casserole.
 It has also accompanied many of our family barbecues and also great with tarts and pies.

 Why “eat a rainbow”?

-Oxheart Tomatoes = Red Food good for your heart and blood health and they support joint function.
+Red Food is good for your heart and blood health, and they support joint function.

-Carrots = Orange & Yellow Food reduces the risk of cancer and heart disease, improve digestion and your eyesight and immune system.
+Orange & Yellow Food reduces the risk of cancer and heart disease and improves digestion and your eyesight and immune system.